hyperhq/docs.hyper.sh-hyper/Reference/CLI/run.md

 The `-w` lets the command being executed inside directory given, here `/path/to/dir/`.
 If the path does not exists it is created inside the container.

-> Note: this works when there is only one Docker image in the pod
+> Note: this works when there is only one Docker image in the container

 #### Mount volume (-v, --read-only)